-- Approximately 4,500 Deaf people (Census 2018, Stats NZ) use NZSL as a form of communication.
+- 1. Approximately 4,500 Deaf people (Census 2018, Stats NZ) use NZSL as a form of communication.
 Members of the Deaf community are an important cultural and linguistic minority.
 Most Deaf people were born deaf or became deaf early in life.
-They have a strong sense of identity as Deaf people, a shared common language in NZSL, and "prefer to communicate in NZSL and identify themselves with other Deaf people".
-13 - NZSL is a unique language, and not simply a translation of English.
-It continues to evolve, incorporating Te Ao Māori concepts, and is used by Turi Māori and Deaf Pacific Peoples as a primary form of communication. - NZSL is fundamental for Deaf people to communicate and participate in society.
-But it is a threatened language, and its use has been declining. - 4 A decline in the use of NZSL represents a significant threat to the Deaf community. - The reasons for the decline in use are complex and multi-faceted.
-Research suggests that traditional domains of NZSL use and transmission are shrinking, with most Deaf children who have cochlear implants acquire a primary spoken language, with limited exposure to NZSL.14 - This creates a situation where the vitality of NZSL is threatened by declining user numbers and weakening conditions for intergenerational language transmission.
+They have a strong sense of identity as Deaf people, a shared common language in NZSL, and "prefer to communicate in NZSL and identify themselves with other Deaf people".(13) - 2.
+NZSL is a unique language, and not simply a translation of English.
+It continues to evolve, incorporating Te Ao Māori concepts, and is used by Turi Māori and Deaf Pacific Peoples as a primary form of communication. - 3.
+NZSL is fundamental for Deaf people to communicate and participate in society.
+But it is a threatened language, and its use has been declining. - 4.
+A decline in the use of NZSL represents a significant threat to the Deaf community.